-Revenue for the year Approximate % of the Group's total revenue for the year Services rendered by the Group Background and principal business Years of business relationship Typical credit terms and payment method Hip Hing Construction Limited HK\$'000 149,973 29.9 Design, supply and installation of curtain walls, aluminium windows, doors and other products A contractor and construction services company located in Hong Kong (approximately) 11 (approximately) 44 days from certification by the quantity surveyor (representing 30 days for the developer to pay the main contractor, and 14 days for payment by the main contractor) and paid by bank transfer or by cheque Customer A 145,414 29.0 Design, supply and installation of curtain walls, aluminium windows, doors and other products A construction and engineering contractor headquartered in Hong Kong 5 44 days (as above) and paid by bank transfer or by cheque Customer D 78,071 15.6 Design, supply and installation of curtain walls, aluminium windows, doors and other products A building construction, project management and investment holding company, and is a subsidiary of a construction contractor listed in Hong Kong 11 44 days (as above) and paid by bank transfer or by cheque Customer F 50,478 10.1 Design, supply and installation of curtain walls, aluminium windows, doors and other products A contractor company located in Hong Kong 12 44 days (as above) and paid by bank transfer or by cheque
+Revenue for the year Approximate % of the Group's total revenue for the year Services rendered by the Group Background and principal business Years of business Typical credit terms and payment method Customer F HK\$'000 151,547 36.0 Design, supply and installation of curtain walls, aluminium windows, doors and other products A private contractor company located in Hong Kong.
+Based on information available to the Company, Customer F was incorporated in Hong Kong in 1973 and is registered as a general building contractor with the Buildings Department in Hong Kong, and is on the list of approved contractors for public works under Group B (for contracts of value up to HK\$300 million). (approximately) 12 (approximately) 44 days from certification by the quantity surveyor (representing 30 days for the developer to pay the main contractor, and 14 days for payment by the main contractor) and paid by bank transfer or by cheque Hip Hing Construction Company Limited 94,173 22.4 Design, supply and installation of curtain walls, aluminium windows, doors and other products A contractor and construction services company located in Hong Kong, and is a subsidiary of NWS Holdings Limited (Hong Kong stock code: 659), which is the infrastructure and services arm of New World Development Company Limited (Hong Kong stock code: 0017) 11 44 days (as above) and paid by bank transfer or by cheque Customer H 63,398 15.1 Design, supply and installation of curtain walls, aluminium windows, doors and other products A building contractor based in Hong Kong, which ultimate parent company is a PRC state-owned construction enterprise principally engaged in building construction, manufacturing and leasing of mechanical equipment, financial leasing, trading of commercial goods, real estate leasing and development, building design and manufacturing of building materials 7 44 days (as above) and paid by bank transfer or by cheque

-Revenue for the year Approximate % of the Group's total revenue for the year Services rendered by the Group Background and principal business Years of business relationship Typical credit terms and payment method HK\$'000 (approximately) (approximately) Sanfield (Management) Limited 36,763 7.3 Design, supply and installation of curtain walls, aluminium windows, doors and other products A company engaged in building construction, and is a subsidiary of a property developer listed in Hong Kong 6 30 days upon issue of invoice and paid by cheque Five largest customers in aggregate 460,699 91.8
+Revenue for the year Approximate % of the Group's total revenue for the year Services rendered by the Group Background and principal business Years of business Typical credit terms and payment method Customer I HK\$'000 43,011 10.2 Design, supply and installation of curtain walls, aluminium windows and doors A building contractor located in the PRC and is a subsidiary of a PRC real estate company headquartered in Shenzhen, the H shares of which are listed on the Stock Exchange and the A shares of which are listed on the Shenzhen stock exchange.
+Based on the listed group's 2017 annual report published on the Stock Exchange, the listed group recorded revenue of approximately RMB237 billion for the year ended 31 December 2017 (approximately) 2 (approximately) 30 days and paid by bank transfer Sanfield (Management) Limited 37,900 9.0 Design, supply and installation of curtain walls, aluminium windows, doors and other products A company engaged in building construction, and is a subsidiary of Sun Hung Kai Properties Limited (Hong Kong stock code: 0016), a property developer listed in Hong Kong 6 30 days upon issue of invoice and paid by cheque Five largest customers in aggregate 390,029 92.6